RobSLong/RobSLong.github.io/consulting.md

 <br clear="left"/>

 <img src="/images/dashboard-consulting.png" align="left" width="150px"/>
-&nbsp; &nbsp; **Data Analysis and Dashboards** <br>
+**Data Analysis and Dashboards** <br>
-&nbsp; I am specialised in analysing data and clearly presenting results, trends and recommendations as report-ready visualisations and interactive dashboards.
+I am specialised in analysing data and clearly presenting results, trends and recommendations as report-ready visualisations and interactive dashboards.
+The core technologies I use for this type of work are Python (matplotlib, Streamlit, etc.) and PowerBI.
 <br>
 <br clear="left"/>